Combat support hospital

-A combat support hospital (CSH, pronounced "cash") is a type of modern United States Army field hospital.
+A Combat Support Hospital (CSH, pronounced "cash") is a type of modern United States Army field hospital.
 The CSH is transportable by aircraft and trucks and is normally delivered to the Corps Support Area in standard military-owned demountable containers (MILVAN) cargo containers.
 Once transported, it is assembled by the staff into a tent hospital to treat patients.
-Depending upon the operational environment (e.g., battlefield), a CSH might also treat civilians and wounded enemy soldiers.
-The CSH is the successor to the mobile army surgical hospital.
+Depending upon the operational environment (i.e., battlefield), a CSH might also treat civilians and wounded enemy soldiers.
+The CSH is the successor to the Mobile Army Surgical Hospital (MASH).

 From November 2017, the United States Army and United States Army Reserve began reorganizing combat support hospitals into smaller, modular units called "field hospitals".

 Facility

 The size of a combat support hospital is not limited, since tents can be chained together; it will typically deploy with between 44 and 248 hospital beds, with 44 beds being most common.
 For patient care the CSH is climate-controlled, and has pharmacy, laboratory, X-Ray (often including a CT Scanner) and dental capabilities (ATP 4-02.5 Casualty Care, May 2013).
 It provides its own power from generators.

-The great operational advantage of the deployable medical systems (DEPMEDS) facility is the use of single or double expanding ISO containers or units to create hard-sided, air conditioned, sterile operating rooms and intensive care facilities, which can produce surgical outcomes similar to that seen in fixed facility hospitals, and do so in an austere environment.
+The great operational advantage of the Deployable Medical Systems (DEPMEDS) facility is the use of single or double expanding ISO containers or units to create hard-sided, air conditioned, sterile operating rooms and intensive care facilities, which can produce surgical outcomes similar to that seen in fixed facility hospitals and do so in an austere environment.